imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

     - popularity: more popular EVMs have more impact on the alternative gas cost schedule
     - performance: more performant EVMs have more impact on the alternative gas cost schedule

-### Final remarks
+### Addional remarks
-- The alternative gas cost schedule can be scaled again to have a better match with the current gas cost schedule.
+- Once created, the alternative gas cost schedule can be scaled again to fit better  the current gas cost schedule.
+This would minimize the impact of the alternative gas cost schedule on the current gas cost schedule.
 - The relative standard deviation effectively depends on how calculated costs are scaled.
 The system could be optimized towards minimising the number of opcodes with significant deviation.
 The method presented in this paper seemed to be more straightforward for the authors.

 ## EVM Implementations results
 In this chapter, we show the measurement approach for individual EVM implementations and then preset and analyze the results.